 The Office of Student Affairs also provides support for a variety of student activities, such as assignment of core clinical activities and fourth year studies, administration of the NRMP (National Residency Matching Program), Electronic Residency Application Service (ERAS), VSAS (Visiting Student Application Service), Medical Student Performance Evaluations (MSPE), orientations to inform and prepare students for all four years of medical education, commencement, and graduation activities.
-Student Affairs also coordinates the Basic Science and Clinical Science Academic Evaluation Boards, Progress Board, administrative support for all student-run group and organizations as well as the Student Body Committee (student governance group).
+Student Affairs also coordinates the Basic Science and Clinical Science Academic Evaluations as well as the Student Body Committee (student governance group).
 In these roles, the Office acts as an advisor both to students and faculty to help facilitate and carry out timely and informed decisions.